fredjaya/spw23_iqtree/README.md

 between the two given trees T1 and T2.
 Those genes having the largest logL(T1)-logL(T2) will be in favor of T1.
 Whereas genes showing the largest logL(T2)-logL(T1) are favoring T2.

-To compute gen-wise log-likelihoods for the two trees, you can use the `-wpl` option (for writing partition log-likelihoods):
+To compute gene-wise log-likelihoods for the two trees, you can use the `-wpl` option (for writing partition log-likelihoods):

 	iqtree2 -s turtle.fa -p turtle.nex.best_scheme.nex -z turtle.trees -n 0 -wpl --prefix turtle.wpl